opticdev/optic/website/blog/documenting-a-go-mux-api-with-optic.md

    }
 ```

-Also, we’re using the Mux library to handle request routing:
+Also, we're using the Mux library to handle request routing:

 ```go
 func handleRequests() {